AdamMooers/upsilon/doc/programmers_manual.md

 things will seem confusing and counterintuitive, and will require some time to properly understand.

+# Required Knowledge

+Verilog is critical for writing hardware.
+You should hopefully not have to write much of it.

+The kernel is written in C. This C is different than C you have written before because it is running "freestanding."

+The kernel uses Zephyr as the real-time operating system running the code.
+Zephyr has very good documentation and a very readable code base, go read it.

+Tests are written in C++ and verilog.
+You will not have to write C++ unless you modify the Verilog files.

+The macro processing language GNU m4 is used occasionally.
+You will need to know how to use m4 if you modify the main `base.v.m4` file (e.g. adding more software-accessable ports).

+Python is used for the bytecode assembler, the bytecode itself, and the SoC generator.
+The SoC generator uses a library called LiteX, which in turn uses migen.
+You do not need to know a lot about migen, but LiteX's documentation is poor so you will need to know some migen in order to read the code and understand how some modules work.

 # FPGA Concepts

 Upsilon runs on a Field Programmable Gate Array (FPGA).
 FPGAs are sets